MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/index.md

                 └───.AzState
     ```

-6. Commit and push changes to your repository (repo).
-Ensure your changes are in master branch by either committing to your master branch or create a feature branch and merge it into master before proceeding to the next step.
+6. Commit and push changes to your repo.
+Ensure your changes are in master branch by either committing to your master branch, or create a feature branch and merge it into master before proceeding to the next step.

 ## Deploy templates